nhchiu/VoronMods/Extruders/Large_Gear_Clockwork2/README.md

 As title, it's basically the [Voron Clockwork2](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/STLs/Clockwork2) utilizing the large extrusion gears of [HGX-lite gear kit](https://www.aliexpress.com/item/1005004699143725.html) to accomplish high gear ratios and good filament grip.

-**This is only compatible with the 2-piece version of the [Stealthburner toolhead board](https://github.com/VoronDesign/Voron-Hardware/tree/master/Stealthburner_Toolhead_PCB) (mount it directly without the PCB spacer).
-The standard version will interfere with the gear below.
-Check your own toolhead board / CAN board before use!**
+**If you are going to use a toolhead board, this would probably be only compatible with the 2-piece version of the [Stealthburner toolhead board](https://github.com/VoronDesign/Voron-Hardware/tree/master/Stealthburner_Toolhead_PCB) (mount it directly without the PCB spacer).
+The standard version will interfere with the gear below. *Check your own toolhead board / CAN board before use!***

 [![GitHub](https://img.shields.io/github/license/nhchiu/VoronMods)](https://github.com/nhchiu/VoronMods/blob/main/LICENSE)